click here for past entries

 Children’s Christmas Play:

 The Sunday School Children will be presenting their Christmas message on January 7th, during worship.
 If you are able to help out and or act please let the Sunday School staff know.
-We will be having a Christmas Play practice on Sun.
-Dec.
-31st during Sunday School.
 Also, please let us know if your child would be available for a dress rehearsal on Saturday, January 6th at 11:00 a.m. at St. Luke’s Zion, with a pizza lunch to follow.
 Thank you!

 2018 St. Luke’s Zion Amazing Race:

-We have spoken with the Sunday School Children about putting on an Amazing Race – they are all very excited about doing this in the late Spring - the date will be determined in the very near future.
-If you are interested in participating in this event please let the Sunday School Staff know so that we can keep track of all interested.
-You can put together family teams, friend teams, etc. etc. The race will take place in and around the area’s from the church – down McPhillips St. to Inkster – Inkster to Main St. – Main St. to Leila Ave. – Leila Ave. to McPhillips St. and then back to the church.
+We have spoken with the Sunday School Children about putting on an Amazing Race – they are all very excited about doing this in the late Spring if we have enough teams signed up.
+If you and your family are interested in participating in this event, please let the Sunday School Staff know so that we can keep track of all interested.
+You can put together family teams, friend teams, etc. etc. The race will take place in and around the areas from the church – down McPhillips St. to Inkster – Inkster to Main St. – Main St. to Leila Ave. – Leila Ave. to McPhillips St. and then back to the church.
 There will be clues and challenges along the way.
 It will be a fun time!

 *CLAY 2018 - Save the Date!